ecosyste-ms/oss-taxonomy/README.md

 - Classify and tag open-source projects
 - Power search and filtering interfaces
 - Analyze ecosystem coverage and trends
+- Find related and alternative projects
+- Generate suggestions for best practices and tools
+- Create visualizations of the open-source landscape
+- Build recommendation engines

 A combined JSON file is automatically generated (`combined.json`) for easy loading into apps.